 Now that you’ve learned the elements of a winning proposal and seen some examples, you might still have a few hesitations as you begin drafting your consulting proposal.
-I wanted to leave you with some parting words of advice:
+If you take nothing else, keep these parting words of advice:

 - Expect negotiation and requests for edits: It’s extremely common for a client to want to ask questions about the proposal or even edit it.
 That’s okay!
 Be open to negotiation, and don’t worry if the proposal needs to go through a couple of rounds of edits.

 - Follow up, no matter what: If you send the proposal and hear crickets, don’t panic!
 Follow up in an email to the client and ask if they have any questions or would like to hop on a call.
 Often, a client will need to carefully review the proposal, share it with colleagues, and discuss its contents, so it might take some time.
 That’s why, as we mentioned before, you should put an expiration date on your proposal so things don’t drag on for too long.

 Keep Learning: Want to Become a Marketing Consultant?
 Here’s How to Do It

 There's no hard and fast rule about the length of a consulting proposal.
 However, it needs to include a cover page, executive summary, scope of work, deliverables, timeline, fees and payment terms, client requirements, and expiration date.
 We suggest creating a proposal that reflects your brand and, simultaneously, is customized for a client.
 For example, if you're helping consult with a business owner you've worked with before, the proposal can be simple.
 Whereas if you're pitching a corporation for the first time, you might want to add some extra details.

 What should I do if the client has questions or concerns about my consulting proposal?